 To link to an article in Nexis Uni, you will need to do several things.

-To link to an article in the Oxford English Dictionary, you will need to do several things.
+To link to an article in the Oxford English Dictionary, all you need to do is copy the link at the top and add the Cerro Coso Proxy URL prefix (https://cerrocoso.idm.oclc.org/login?url=) to the front of the URL.

 When linking to an article URL, you will need to make sure the Cerro Coso's EZProxy prefix is present.
 This routes the article through the Cerro Coso library, where students can log in with their college email and password and access the article.